nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### 6) Delete Notes: `Delete <index>`
-Delete a particular item stored in the Notes list.
+Delete a particular item stored in the Notes list through index of list item.

 Format: `Delete. <index of list item>`